PhillypHenning/operations-heyemoji/README.md

 ### Final word
 Great work!
 You've deployed the HeyEmoji slack app to your aws infrastructure using Terraform and Ansible, and we orchestrated the build + deploy using BitOps.
-We learned a few concepts such as what an OpsRepo is and what best practices there are when building our application images.
+We learned a few concepts such as what an OpsRepo is and what best practices we should consider when building our application images.